CVE-2024-54542: Private Browsing tabs may be accessed without authentication in Apple Safari

 Mitigation Recommendations

-Apple has released official fixes in Safari 18.2 and the corresponding OS updates (iOS 18.2, iPadOS 18.2, macOS Sequoia 15.2, watchOS 11.2).
+Apple has released official fixes in Safari 18.2 and corresponding OS versions (iOS 18.2, iPadOS 18.2, macOS Sequoia 15.2, watchOS 11.2).
 Users and administrators should apply these updates promptly to remediate the vulnerability.
-Patch status is confirmed fixed by the vendor advisory.
+Patch status is confirmed fixed in these versions.
+No additional mitigation steps are indicated by the vendor advisory.

 Technical Details